Brilliant People – A Short Story – Fantasy / Thriller

 Morning light struck the building in shards of brilliant ochre.
 Streaming through the gaps in the blinds.
 Mendes peered through the slits, drinking in the view from the Quiet Room window.
 Orchid petals underfoot.
 Outside, London’s lowest echelons hemmed the streets of fool’s gold beneath rough blankets.
 Drowsy S-shaped husks.
 Homeless lumps waiting to be moved along.
 Mendes often watched them, before the commuters swept clean the streets with a fresh broom of briefcase and self-importance.

-They reminded Mendes of Christmas.
-Little pink rolls of… Mendes felt the growl of the beast in their gut; it rumbled like a subterranean dinosaur returning to life.
+The growl of the beast surfaced in their gut and rumbled like a subterranean dinosaur returning to life.
 Mendes licked their lips.

 Pigs in blankets, came the thought.
 Again and again.